intento/intento-api/ai.image.tagging.md

 # ai.image.tagging

-Image tagging generates a list of words, or tags, that are relevant to the content of the supplied image.
+Image tagging generates a list of words or tags that are relevant to the content of the supplied image.

 <!-- TOC depthFrom:2 -->